usda-ars-ussl/fluxpart/docs/source/examples/ex_qcaverage.rst

         wcp = -0.6242 mg/m^2/s,
         wcr = -0.0887 mg/m^2/s)

 The results again match those in [PRV14]_.
-Although the numerical solution converges, the obtained flux components are not physically allowable because the respiration CO2 flux is wcr < 0 (directed toward the land surface).
+Although a legal root is found, the obtained flux components are not physically allowable because the respiration CO2 flux is wcr < 0 (directed toward the land surface).
 Note that :func:`~fluxpart.partition.partition_from_qc_averages` returns the obtained fluxes without checking their validity.
 The function